hashicorp/nomad/website/source/docs/drivers/index.html.md

 Task driver resource isolation is intended to provide a degree of separation of Nomad client CPU / memory / storage between tasks.
 Resource isolation effectiveness is dependent upon individual task driver implementations and underlying client operating systems.
-Task drivers do include various security- related controls, but the Nomad client to task interface should not be considered a security boundary.
+Task drivers do include various security-related controls, but the Nomad client to task interface should not be considered a security boundary.
 See the [access control guide][acl_guide] for more information on how to protect Nomad cluster operations.